-(Above) Carte de Visite- Frederick Douglass ID# THF8996 From the Collections of The Henry Ford
+(Above) Carte de Visite- Frederick Douglass ID# THF8996.
+From the collections of The Henry Ford.

-(Right) Logan County Courthouse, Greenfield Village, The Henry Ford ID# THF85655 From the Collections of The Henry Ford
+(Right) Logan County Courthouse, where Lincoln tried cases as a traveling lawyer, now at Greenfield Village, The Henry Ford.
+ID# THF85655.
+From the collections of The Henry Ford.